Codeine Warning Signs

 This seemingly innocent or ‘light’ abuse is actually how many prescription drug abuse problems occur.
 Simply taking a little more of the drug each time its effects stop working can pave the path to opioid addiction.

 Of course, some people abuse the drug because they like its sedative effects.
 People often feel relaxed when taking an opioid drug.
 Taking the drug to experience its relaxing effects rather than for why it’s prescribed can also increase the likelihood for dependence and addiction.
 The longer a person continues to use codeine, the higher their risk for abuse and addiction.
+Recognizing these trends, addiction treatment in Tampa and other locations have focused on providing support and resources for individuals struggling with opioid dependence.

 Learn how codeine addiction affects the body here: